 14. My Virtual Assistant will be available for me whenever I need her

-Your virtual assistant, like you should have business hours, so if she does not work weekends and stat holidays, she will not be available at these times and this is something you should clarify when you begin your working relationship.
+Your virtual assistant, like you, should have business hours.
+So if she does not work weekends and stat holidays, she will not be available at these times, and this is something you should clarify when you begin your working relationship.
 If you are only hiring your Virtual Assistant for 5 hours a week, then that is when she is available to you.
-Unless you are paying her 40 hours a week she will not be able to drop everything for something you need immediately.
+Unless you are paying her for 40 hours a week she will not be able to drop everything for something you need immediately.
 Good lines of communication, however and a thorough understanding of your working relationship at the onset will ensure that you get what you need for the most part.
 Your VA may be able to take on last minute urgent work.
 This may come at a premium price dependent on what you need but may be an option.

-Now that you understand more about what a virtual assistant does and doesn’t do and some of the myths you have heard have been dispelled – go hire one, your business will thank you!
+It’s your turn!
+Now that you understand more about what a virtual assistant does and doesn’t do, and some of the myths you previously heard have been dispelled – you should consider hiring one, your business will surely thank you!